Marie Curie Doctoral Networks

 - the Joint Doctorates (DN-JD)

 In DNs, PhD students are based at one academic institute.
 In DN-IDs, a PhD student is co-located at an academic institute as well as at an SME or industrial partner.
 In DN-JD, a PhD student is co-located at two or more academic institutes, with doctoral degrees awarded by institutions from at least two different countries.

 The programme for all subthemes is bottom-up, meaning that the participating parties decide on the overarching scientific topic.
 Networks receive budget for 3-year PhD student projects (salary and bench fee) and for the management of the project.
-The maximum budget that can be applied for is funding for 10 PhD students for DN and 15 PhD students for DN-ID and DN-JD.
+The maximum budget that can be applied for is funding for 15 PhD students (DN, DN-ID and DN-JD).
 MSCA Doctoral Networks is a very competitive programme, therefore we advise to start as early as possible with setting up your network and drafting the proposal.

 Essentials of the programme

 - The call is open to all scientific disciplines;

 - Networks should consist of balanced consortia of academic and non-academic parties;

 - Partnerships take form of collaborative Doctoral Networks (DN), Industrial Doctorates (DN-ID) or Joint Doctorates (DN-JD).